Swimming Pool Rules

 During the Easter crash course 92% of feedback forms from the parents rated it as ...

-January to March 2015 Term - Limited spaces available please contact us for more detailsThe ...
+April to July 2015 Term - Limited spaces available please contact us for more detailsThe Grove ...

 At Seals we do not mind if your child prefers to wear goggles when they learn to swim. ...